-DATE: January 25, 2021
+DATE: July 15, 2021

-SUBJECT: Request for Input on Mental Health Care for First Responders (Resolution No.
+SUBJECT: Response regarding Mental Health Care for First Responders (Resolution No.

-The purpose of this memo is to request your input regarding mental health care for first responders as directed by Council Resolution No. 20190619-092, which highlights the growing concern regarding mental health issues and the significant impact they have on the overall wellness of public safety first responders.
+Council Resolution No. 20190619-092 highlights the growing concern regarding mental health issues and the significant impact they have on the overall wellness of public safety first responders.
 The Resolution directed the City Manager to develop a report that thoroughly explains and identifies gaps and opportunities for improvement.